barshmerling/TCP_UDP_Networking_Project/README.md

 * To connect server the client will sign in using a username and a password (Users Class).

-* The communication between clients can use by Chat rooms, Each chat room has admin that can manage the room.
+* The communication between clients can use by Chat rooms, Each chat room has an admin who can manage the room.

 * Messenger Server App and Messenger Client App using a CLI.